 Yes!
-Everyone can help themselves with money by creating a budget and sticking to it.
+Everyone can help themselves with money by creating and sticking to a budget.

-When it comes to your finances, it’s important to be proactive and take control.
+Regarding your finances, it’s important to be proactive and take control.
 One way to do this is by creating a budget.
-A budget will help you understand where your money is going each month, so you can identify areas where you might be able to save.
+A budget will help you understand where your money is going each month, so you can identify areas where you can save.

 Take some time to sit down and map out your income and expenses.
 Be realistic in what you include – don’t forget things like groceries, transportation, and utilities.

-Once you have a good sense of what your regular costs are, try to find ways to reduce them.
+Once you have a good sense of your regular costs, try to find ways to reduce them.
 There might be small changes that you can make, like brown-bagging your lunch instead of buying it every day.

 Once you have your budget created, the next step is to stick to it.
 This can be difficult, especially if you are used to spending without thinking about it.
 But if you commit to tracking your spending and sticking to your budget, you will be on your way to better financial health.